d-morrison/IntroStatActivities/_book/05-EDA-multivariate.md

        title = "Revenue vs. Budget") + #Be sure to tile your plots geom_smooth(method = "lm", se = FALSE)  #Add regression line
 ```
+3. Sketch the scatterplot created from the code.

+\vspace{1.5in}
+\newpage

-3. Assess the four features of the scatterplot that describe this relationship.
+4. Assess the four features of the scatterplot that describe this relationship.
 Describe each feature using a complete sentence!

 * Form (linear, non-linear)